chibiboba/JS-202/My Notes/Cheet Sheet.md

 ## What are semantics

+- How to choose a semantic tag
+  - Flow chart to help with HTML semantics: [excellent flowchart](http://html5doctor.com/downloads/h5d-sectioning-flowchart.pdf)
+  - Consider the context and intent when trying to choose a semantic tag.

 - So what exactly are semantics?
   - [Semantics within HTML](http://boagworld.com/dev/semantic-code-what-why-how/) is the practice of giving content on the page meaning and structure by using the proper element.
 Semantic code describes the **value** of content on a page, regardless of the style or appearance of that content.
   - There are several benefits to using semantic elements, including enabling computers, screen readers, search engines, and other devices to adequately read and understand the content on a web page.
 Additionally, semantic HTML is easier to manage and work with, as it shows clearly what each piece of content is about.

-- Moving forward, as new elements are introduced, we’ll talk about what those elements actually mean and the type of content they best represent.
-Before we do that, though, let’s look at two elements—`<div>`s and `<span>`s—that actually don’t hold any semantic value.
-They exist for styling purposes only.
+- Which elements are semantic?
+  - In HTML5, all content tags except `<div>` and `<span>` have semantic meaning.
+In particular, both `<b>` and `<i>` have [semantic meaning](http://html5doctor.com/i-b-em-strong-element/).
+  - Some developers may tell you otherwise, but that's a holdover from HTML4, in which both elements are non-semantic.
+  - Note, though, that the semantic meanings of `<b>` and `<i>` in HTML5 are somewhat subtle.
+Avoid using them solely for stylistic purposes, and be sure you understand when they are appropriate.

 ## Identifying Divisions and Spans

-- Divisions or `<div>`s and `<span>`s are two HTML elements that act as generic containers for sytyling purposes only.
+- Divisions or `<div>`s and `<span>`s are two HTML elements that act as generic containers for styling purposes only.
 They don't hold any semantic value.
   - As **generic containers**, they do not come with any overarching meaning or semantic value.
   - Paragraphs are **semantic** in that content wrapped within a `<p>` element is known and understood as a paragraph. `<div>`s and `<span>`s do not hold any such meaning and are simply containers.